tleecsm/VoVTCG/www/data/cards.md

  - Cost: 1

-Deal 1 damage to any number of targets that share a lane this card's <b>Spellcaster</b>..
+Deal 1 damage to any number of targets that share a field with this card's <b>Spellcaster</b>..
 <b>Spell, Rank 3:</b> <i>This card can only be played by the effect of a Spellcaster card.</i>
 <br>